From Course Evaluation to Quality System: The History

 Further, we developed sub-themes for all constructs.
 After this process was finished, we revised items not formulated correctly, removed items that were too similar and removed items not in line with KI's policy and current research in teaching and learning.

-Further, the question bank was aligned with the new national and European guidelines from the Swedish Higher Education Authority and the European Association for Quality Assurance in Higher Education (Standards and Guidelines for Quality Assurance in teh European Higher Education Area).
+Further, the question bank was aligned with the new national and European guidelines from the Swedish Higher Education Authority and the European Association for Quality Assurance in Higher Education.

 Each construct has a definition and a number of sub-themes.
 References are provided for further reading.
 The development of the question bank is an ongoing process.